 Driving in heavy winds can make you feel like you have little control over your car and can even see you swearving on the roads!

 Whether you get behind the wheel as a learner in the winter or do it when you’ve passed your test the year later – you’re still going to have to tackle this weather (unless you hibernate for the winter, which honestly, now we say it, doesn’t sound too bad!).
 We have lots of tips and advice tackling all of the above in our dedicated blog all about winter driving tips.

 Make sure your L plates are fitted correctly and are visible to other drivers.
 Bring some spares with you just in case they come off during your practice.
 Marmalade's magnetic plates, which are available to purchase directly from our Amazon site, are weather resistant and suitable for all weather types.
 Unsure of how to fit them?
 Check out our guide on everything you need to know about L plates!

 Driving lessons in winter

 If you’re learning to drive in the winter, your instructor will likely start you on very quiet roads where you can get to grips with how the car feels on snow and ice.
-If you don’t have this knowledge as a learner, then you’ll have to face this for the first time on more difficult roads which will add more pressure on to you as a new driver.
+If you don’t have this knowledge as a learner, then you’ll have to face this for the first time on more difficult roads which will add more pressure on you as a new driver.

 You probably want to learn, pass and have your own freedom as soon as possible, right?
-Well learning to drive in the winter can actually take a little longer.
+Well learning to drive in the winter may take a little longer.
 Of course, learning to drive in the winter will help in the future, but if the road conditions are too dangerous, some instructors may reschedule your lesson for when the weather isn’t as bad.